-With the dozens of different cards offered by the major banks, not to mention the hundreds of others available from smaller banks and credit unions, it's easy to get overwhelmed when trying to select the best first credit card for you.
+With the dozens of different cards offered by the major banks, smaller banks and credit unions, it's easy to get overwhelmed when trying to select the best first credit card for you.

 The incredibly large selection of credit cards available to you is a sign of a healthy, competitive market.
 But that may not seem like such a good thing when you have no experience shopping for the right card.

 Here’s what you need to know when selecting the best first time credit card: